Thomas Richard Pearce: Robert Pearce

-Robert Pearce completed his apprenticeship with Aitken and Lilburn.
+Robert Strasenburgh Pearce (1887-1942) completed his apprenticeship with Aitken and Lilburn.
 In October 1915 he was commissioned as a sub-lieutenant in the Royal Naval Reserve.
 By December 1918 he was a full lieutenant and was mentioned in dispatches at Malta.
 In October 1919 he was awarded the Distinguished Service Cross.
 One source says Robert was on a minesweeping naval trawler when she accidentally hauled aboard a live mine.
 It detonated, sinking the trawler, and Robert was one of only two survivors.
 Another source says he served on Q-ships.

 In his Merchant Navy career, Robert served with Aberdeen and Commonwealth Line and then Shaw, Savill & Albion Line.
-He lived in the Watson's Bay suburb of Sydney.
+He lived in the Sydney suburb of Watsons Bay.
 By the early 1930s he was Chief Officer on the refrigerated cargo steamship Pakeha.
 Eva Townshend, by then widowed and living in Bedford, England, traced him with the help of a London newspaper, and wrote asking to meet him and "talk over the old days".

 By 1942 Robert was Master of the refrigerated cargo ship Waimarama.
 She was unusually swift for a cargo ship, capable of up to 20 kn, so she was selected to take part in Operation Pedestal to relieve Malta.
 The cargo in her holds included ammunition, and her deck cargo included containers of aviation spirit.
 Waimarama sailed in convoy from the Firth of Clyde via Gibraltar to the Mediterranean.

 On 13 August, enemy torpedo boats and aircraft attacked the convoy.
 Three or four bombs dropped by a Junkers Ju 88 hit Waimarama.
 Within minutes she "blew up with a roar and a sheet of flame with clouds of billowing smoke".
 Robert Pearce was killed, along with all but two of her crew.
-In February 1943 he was posthumously menmtioned in dispatches "For gallantry, skill and resolution while an important Convoy was fought through to Malta in the face of relentless attacks by day and night from enemy aircraft, submarines and surface forces".
+In February 1943 he was posthumously mentioned in dispatches "For gallantry, skill and resolution while an important Convoy was fought through to Malta in the face of relentless attacks by day and night from enemy aircraft, submarines and surface forces".